gyselroth/docxBox/README.md

 #### Replacement Pre/Post Markers
 Batch templating can make use of "markers": optional text elements containing a distinct identifier string.
-Markers can temporarily be inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by other generic content.
+Markers can temporarily be inserted and can subsequently be replaced again at a later step of the batch sequence by other generic content.

 **Rules:**
 * Markers can be added **before** (key: ``pre``) and **after** (key: ``post``)